tonykamillo/ezjson/README.md

 ezjson
 ======

 Ezjson (means easy json) is a simple python module to encode and decode json.
-The reason by which I did this module, is because i dont like the way as anothers modules, works .
-There is some python objects (like datetime.date) that isn't JSON serializable and it often generates errors.
-Encode and decode JSON it should be an simple task, like in PHP way.
+The reason why I did this module, it's because I dont like the way as another modules works.
+There is some python objects (like datetime.date) that aren't JSON serializable and it often generates errors.
+Encode and decode JSON should be a simple task.

 ##Usage